bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Rain
+- Clear
-- 84% humidity
+- 86% humidity
 - 2 mph wind
-- 17% cloud cover
+- 36% cloud cover
 - 51 AQI 🟨
 - 0.47 inches of rain in the past 24 hours
 - 0.59 inches of rain expected in the next 48 hours